 Buying a fixer upper is a great way to save money and invest wisely.
-The value of the home will increase right away after doing this kind of work.
-Your value might well rise more than your initial investment.
+Watching the value of your property go up is an immediate investment return.
+The increase in value can sometimes be substantially more than your investment.